 Location: Hilltop East

 Roast Rider Coffee boasts an extremely modern vibe that feels both professional yet casual, and their regulars reflect that well.
 They've got a variety of seating ranging from couches to an outward-facing bar, including a shaded patio area for sitting outside.
 Located in the Hilltop East shopping center just near Bottlecraft and Taste Unlimited, Roast Rider's heavy foot traffic creates a high-energy atmosphere that's perfect for catching up and not having to worry about being too loud.
 Their cold brew is delicious and they've got an array of tasty and healthy foods to go along with their coffee.
 I tested out a house cappuccino and it was very tasty.

 Location: Town Center

 Town Center Cold Pressed is much more than a coffee shop.
-They’ve got a full menu of house-pressed juices, smoothie bowls, Kombucha, shakes and more.
-Each of their three locations have dark walls and dim lighting; if you’re looking for the coffee shop version of a night club, then Town Center Cold Press might be your place.
+They've got a full menu of house-pressed juices, smoothie bowls, Kombucha, shakes, and more.
+Each of their three locations has dark walls and dim lighting; if you're looking for the coffee shop version of a night club, then Town Center Cold Press might be your place.
 They use fresh ingredients to create a clean, healthy, and extensive menu.
 The lines are long and the place stays full; a testament to the quality of their product.
 For the sake of uniformity, I stuck with their coffee selection.
-Town Center Cold Pressed takes their coffee seriously, and I was more than satisfied with my cortado.
-If you’re in the area, they’re worth the trip.
+Town Center Cold Pressed takes its coffee seriously, and I was more than satisfied with my cortado.
+If you're in the area, they're worth the trip.

 Location: Shore Drive (Lynnhaven Beach Square)